AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/errors/error-processing.md

 If [!DNL Workfront Fusion] tries to insert the same bundle twice into a service that does not allow duplicate data, a duplicate data error is generated.
 If this error occurs, [!DNL Workfront Fusion] proceeds in the same way as as it does for the data error.

+For more information, see [Data Error](#data-error) in this article.

 ## Invalid Access Token Error

 `InvalidAccessTokenError`

 An invalid access token error occurs when [!DNL Workfront Fusion] cannot access your account registered with a third-party service.
-This usually happens when you revoke access rights for [!DNL Workfront Fusion] in the administration of a given service, but related scenarios keep running according to schedule.
+This usually happens when you revoke access rights for [!DNL Workfront Fusion] in the administration of a given service, but scenarios that use that service continue running according to schedule.

-If this error occurs, the execution of a scenario is stopped immediately.
-The rest of the scenario starting from the module where the error occurred is moved to the incomplete executions folder.
+If this error occurs, the scenario execution stops immediately.
+The rest of the scenario starting from the module where the error occurred moves to the incomplete executions folder.

-For information about incomplete executions, see [View and resolve incomplete executions in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md).

 ## Rate Limit Error

 `RateLimitError`

 If a limit set by a given service is exceeded, a rate limit error is generated.
-If this error happens, [!DNL Workfront Fusion] proceeds in the same way as it does for the Connection Error.
+If this error occurs, [!DNL Workfront Fusion] proceeds in the same way as it does for the Connection Error.

-For more information, see [Connection Error](#connection-error).
+For more information, see [Connection Error](#connection-error) in this article.

 ## Incomplete Data Error